Kudu-Kyuyol

 Kudu-Kyuyol (Куду-Кюёль; Куду Күөл, Kudu Küöl) is a rural locality (a selo) and the administrative center of Kindigirsky Rural Okrug of Olyokminsky District in the Sakha Republic, Russia, located 180 km from Olyokminsk, the administrative center of the district.
 Its population as of the 2002 Census was 317.

+In 2023, Kudu-Kyuyol was the site of a significant political event when four individuals were arrested for promoting Yakutian separatism from Russia.
+The arrests were part of a broader crackdown by Russian authorities on pro-independence activities in the Sakha Republic.
+The detained individuals were accused of organizing unauthorized demonstrations and distributing materials advocating for the region's secession.
+This incident drew attention to the ongoing tensions between the Sakha Republic's desire for greater autonomy and the Russian federal government's stance on regional separatism.